iLib-js/ilib-lint/docs/resource-no-escaped-curly-braces.md

-# source-no-escaped-curly-braces
+# resource-no-escaped-curly-braces

-Ensure that source strings do not contain replacement parameters surrounded by single single-quotes.
+Ensure that translated strings do not contain replacement parameters surrounded by single single-quotes.
 Single quotes in the translated string should either use the native Unicode quotes for the target language, or they should be tripled to escape the quotes themselves.
 This is a change in recent versions of react-intl to comply